Shuri Castle: Investiture

 Contacts between the Ryukyu Islands and China began in 1372 and lasted five centuries until the establishment of Okinawa Prefecture in 1879.
 When a new king commenced, the Emperor of China sent officials to attend the investiture ceremony at the castle.
 Through this ceremony, the kingdom reiterated its ties with China, both politically, commercially, and culturally.
 This custom also granted the new monarch official international recognition within east Asia.

 The Chinese delegation included about 500 people, including a Sapposhi (ambassador) and a representative, both appointed by senior officials of the emperor.
 The envoys departed from Beijing and proceeded by land to Fuzhou in Fujian Province, where they sailed to the Ryukyu Islands, sometimes via Kumejima, on Ukanshin ("Crown Ships").

 Among the first tasks of the Chinese delegation was a Yusa (religious ceremony) in memory of the late king.
 Words of condolence from the emperor were spoken in Sōgen-ji in Naha, and (after 1799) envoys were then received in Shikina-en.
 Then the investiture ceremony took place in the Una, where two platforms were erected between the Nanden and Seiden, called Kettei, reserved for the envoys, and Sendokudai.
 The imperial official recited the formula for the appointment of the new king and bowed deeply.

 Later, inside the castle, there was a "Feast of Investiture," followed by a "Mid-autumn Banquet", accompanied by songs and dances.
 This banquet was held on a temporary platform opposite the Hokuden, a platform on which the Imperial envoys stood.
 On the shore of Ryutan and in the castle, the "Choyo Banquet", during which a boat race and musical performances took place, was also held in the presence of the delegation.
 Two successive farewell banquets were then held opposite Hokuden, and finally a banquet at Tenshikan, where the king gave the Chinese delegation gold presents as an august sign for their return.

-In popular culture

-In the 2002 computer game, Deadly Dozen: Pacific Theater, the last mission takes place while assaulting Shurijo.
-In the 2008 video game, Call of Duty: World at War, the last American mission ("Breaking Point") also takes place in the castle, where US Marines make their final push to take Okinawa.
-In the game, main characters in the plot die alongside several US forces as the player proceeds upwards under mortar and small arms fire to Ura, the courtyard of the ruined castle, which was targeted by US airstrikes to soften Japanese forces entrenched there.
-Also the Call of Duty World at War multiplayer map ("Courtyard") takes place at Shuri Castle.